pgxn/pgxn-manager/doc/howto.md

 ### Zip Me Up ###

 Once you've got your extension developed and well-tested, and your distribution just right -- with the `META.json` file all proof-read and solid a nice `README` and comprehensive docs -- it's time to wake up, and release it!
 What you want to do is to zip it up to create a distribution archive.
-Here's how the `pair` distribution -- which is maintained in Git -- was prepared:

-    git archive --format zip --prefix=pair-0.1.2/ \
-    --output ~/Desktop/pair-0.1.2.zip master
+If you're using Git, you can use the `dist` target included in the `Makefile` template above, like so:

+    make dist

-Then the `pair-0.1.0.zip` file was ready to release.
+The resulting `.zip` file is ready to release.
 Simple, eh?

 Now, one can upload any kind of archive file to PGXN, including a tarball, or bzip2…um…ball?
 Basically, any kind of archive format recognized by [Archive::Extract](http://search.cpan.org/perldoc?Archive::Extract).
 A zip file is best because then PGXN::Manager won't have to rewrite it.
-It's also preferable that everything be packed into a directory with the name `$distribution-$version`, as in the `pair-0.1.2` example above.
-If not, PGXN will rewrite it that way.
+It's also preferable that everything be packed into a directory with the name `$distribution-$version`, as the Git-using `make dist` target above does.
+If the files are not packed into `$distribution-$version`, PGXN will rewrite it that way.
 But it saves the server some effort if all it has to do is move a `.zip` file that's properly formatted, so it would be appreciated if you would upload stuff that's already nicely formatted for distribution in a zip archive.

 ### Release It! ###